If you know anything about flying, you will know that planes should not try and take off if their wings are covered in snow or ice.

 It IS possible to do a reasonably safe takeoff with snow or ice adhering to the wing, but your pilot is banking on a number of factors:

-Reduced performance, which is fine for most situations but if you get an engine failure, the reduced performance of the plane means that it will be harder to get out of a sticky situation, or even remain in the air.
-De-icing is the only safe option.
+- Reduced performance, fine for most situations but if you get an engine failure, the reduced performance of the plane means that it will be harder to get out of a sticky situation, or even remain in the air.
+De-icing is the only safe option

 De-icing didn’t happen in the below video.
 Thankfully this plane took off fine, but it must be one of the most dangerous flight videos that I have seen: